 Hard to say, but it usually wraps up at around 4:30 PM or so.
 Immediately after the last participant passes the review stand, parade founder Dick D. Zigun leads the King and Queen procession through the MCU Parking Lot to the beach for the opening of the Ocean for the summer swimming season.
 We hope you'll join the procession.
-Mermaid Parade winners will be announced at The Mermaid Parade Ball.
+Mermaid Parade winners will be announced at The Mermaid Riverboat Ball.

 Where does the Parade take place?

 The Parade will start on West 21st and Surf Avenue.
 It will roll East to West 10th Street, the marchers and push pull floats will go to the Boardwalk and march to Steeplechase Plaza, where the Parade will disband.